alexanderbrodko/expl/README.md

 	let progress = e.t / e. ttl; // can animate opacity or any other propery you need; DIY

 	// Virtual space is GL like: -1 to 1.
 Screen center is (0, 0).
-Y axis id directed to bottom. e.x, e.y, e.params; // use this to draw
+Y axis id directed to bottom. e.x, e.y, e.rnd, e.params; // use this to draw
 }

 ```